cysouw/diathesis/text/c06_prepositions.md

 The meaning of this special construction [@next d] is also special.
 The meaning is something like: by doing the action of the intransitive verb, nominative causes accusative to move in the direction described by the prepositional phrase [@next g], cf. Goldberg's [-@goldberg2006: 73] famous caused-motion example *She sneezed the foam off the cappuccino*.

-Note that with possessor raising (see [@sec:prepositions-possessor-of-location-to-dative-experiencer-accusative]) it is even possible to add an additional dative argument, leading to an 'intransitive' verb *klopfen* with an obligatory dative, accusative and prepositional argument [@next h].
+Note that with possessor raising (see [@sec:prepositions-possessor-of-location-to-dative-experiencer-accusative]) it is even possible to add an additional dative argument, leading to an "intransitive" verb *klopfen* with an obligatory dative, accusative and prepositional argument [@next h].
 This dative can also be turned into a reflexive [@next i].

 ::: ex
 a.
 Das Herz klopft ganz regelmäßig.